 I occasionally love the mixed nut butter that is available on the market.

 The advantage of nut butter is that it is an easy source of protein and healthy fats.

-Depending on the type of nut butter you go for, these also provide fibre, vitamin E, niacin, biotin, riboflavin (vitamin B2) which are all important nutrients for normal growth and development, repair of DNA and help the body use dietary fats.
+Depending on the type of nut butter you go for, these also provide fibre, vitamin E, niacin, biotin, and riboflavin (vitamin B2) which are all important nutrients for normal growth and development, repair of DNA and help the body use dietary fats.

 Brazil nuts are particularly rich in selenium.
 Selenium is key for the normal functioning of the immune system.
 Chop it and serve on the side.
 Ground almonds can also be used in baking to replace flour.
-Perfect for children who require a high energy diet for weight gain.
+Perfect for children who require a high-energy diet for weight gain.

-Smooth peanut butter on toast doubles up as a fabulous and easy dairy free snack for babies.
+Smooth peanut butter on toast doubles up as a fabulous and easy dairy-free snack for babies.